compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 <h1 id="intro" class="chapter">Chapter: Introduction</h1>

 SQLite is a file-based database which is extremely reliable and stable.
 It is the world's most used database.
+It's used on military devices, on planes (the A350 for instance) and in space.
 The codebase and mechanisms it uses is extremely complex.
 The seemingly simple nature of it and adoption makes a good case for deep diving into in a fascinating piece of software.